If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

-Getting tired of your same old paints?
-Make like the Ancient Greeks and Romans and give encaustic paints a try.
+Getting tired of your same old acrylic or oil paints?
+Make like the ancient Greeks and Romans and give encaustic paints a try.
 In this method, which dates back more than 2,000 years, a pigmented mixture of beeswax and damar resin is heated until it’s supple enough to apply with a brush.
-Encaustics dry with a subtle, glossy sheen and are ideal for layered work, making them a great alternative to textured mediums like oils and acrylics.
-Also, most companies making encaustics today avoid using chemical solvents and synthetic adulterants, meaning they’re an environmentally friendly option.
+Though they take time to master, encaustics have a subtle sheen once hardened and are ideal for creating sheer layers of color.
 Below are five encaustic paints that we think deserve more buzz.

 R&F Encaustic Paint Starter Kit